20 Tips for Teaching an Accessible Online Course

 - Make examples and assignments relevant to learners with a wide variety of interests and backgrounds.

-- Provide adequate opportunities for practice.
+- Provide adequate opportunities to practice.

 - Provide feedback on project parts and offer corrective opportunities.

-Copyright © 2015, University of Washington.
+Copyright © 2022, 2021, 2020, 2019, 2018, 2015, University of Washington.
 Permission is granted to copy these materials for educational, noncommercial purposes provided the source is acknowledged.